FREE delivery in the contiguous US!

 The history of tailgating is fascinating, so give your guests something to talk about with these interesting football factoids.

 The earliest American tailgate supposedly occurred at the First Battle of Bull Run.
-A History.com article states that on Sunday, July 21, 1861, spectators packed picnic baskets, got into their carriages and wagons, and made a seven-hour trip from our nation’s capital to Virginia to watch the first major U.S. Civil War battle from afar.
+A history.com article states that on Sunday, July 21, 1861, spectators packed picnic baskets, climbed into their carriages and wagons, and made a seven-hour trip from our nation’s capital to Virginia to watch the first major U.S. Civil War battle from afar.

 There’s controversy over the origins of football tailgating.
 According to The Browns Fan’s Tailgating Guide, there are three legends:

-Some people credit fans of the Green Bay Packers as the inventors of tailgating.
+- Some people credit Green Bay Packers fans as the inventors of tailgating.
 Back in 1919, Wisconsin farmers started backing their trucks up to the edge of the football field and watching games from the comfort of their lowered tailgates.

 7. Break Out the Games